cristianCeamatu/microverse-HTML-CSS-capstone-project-online-shop-for-electronics/README.md

 [Live Demo search page](https://raw.githack.com/cristianCeamatu/microverse-HTML-CSS-capstone-project-online-shop-for-electronics/dev/search.html)

-(You can also navigate between pages using the navigation links and the search form.)g
+(You can also navigate between pages using the navigation links and the search form.)

 ## To get a local copy up and running follow these simple example steps.